ShabbirHasan1/NSE-Data/README.md

 ### NSE tick or Live data

   We are planning to upload Live NSE data (Nifty 50 stocks and 9 indices) soon.
+  Date wise Index and stocks tick data are uploaded for few days.

 Ref: [1] https://www.kaggle.com/hk7797/stock-market-india